franckverrot/activevalidators/README.md

 Lots of improvements can be made:

-* Add I18n of error messages
+* Add I18n specific types of error messages for each validator
 * Implement new validators
 * ...